-As of September 21, the relative strength index for the NYSE Composite had a value of 11.8 percent, after a rapid decline following the terrorist attacks into what is commonly viewed as oversold territory (figure 2, upper panel).
-In the week following the attacks, more than five hundred stocks per day fell to new 52-week lows, while the number of stocks making new highs declined (figure 3 upper panel).
-The middle panel shows that momentum (overbought/oversold oscillator) has fallen sharply, while the Market Breadth indicator (figure 3, bottom panel) indicates far more stocks were declining than advancing.
+As of October 19, the relative strength index for the NYSE Composite had a value of 47.5 percent, rising into what is commonly viewed as neutral territory (figure 2, upper panel).
+The number of stocks falling to new 52-week lows has declined sharply since the end of September, and is now below the number of stocks making new highs (figure 3 upper panel).
+The middle panel shows that momentum (overbought/oversold oscillator) has fallen back towards oversold territory, while the Market Breadth indicator (figure 3, bottom panel) indicates more stocks were declining than advancing, though not nearly as many as in mid-September.

-For the Nasdaq Index, the relative strength has also fell rapidly into the oversold range (figure 2).
-The upper panel in Figure 4 shows that more than 550 stocks per day reached new 52-week lows after the market reopened, a trend that began even before the attacks.
-The number of declining stocks increased greatly over advancing ones (lowest panel, figure 4).
-The momentum indicator is in oversold territory and continues to fall (figure 4, middle panel).
+For the Nasdaq Index, the relative strength has also risen into the neutral range (figure 2).
+The upper panel in Figure 4 shows that the number of stocks reaching new lows has declined rapidly, while the number of stocks reaching new highs has stayed relatively constant.
+Declining stocks still outnumber advancing ones at a fairly constant difference (lowest panel, figure 4).
+The momentum indicator has flattened out in essentially neutral territory (figure 4, middle panel).